Resolution, Precision, Accuracy, Temperature stability and Time base: The five to watch (Electrochemistry Basics Series) - BioLogic Learning Center

 The time base of a battery cycler relates to the fastest possible time a cycler is able to change control values .
 It is also responsible for the speed at which a cycler can detect an end-step condition, allowing an accurate definition of the charge and discharge periods and associated parameters.
 It is important not to confuse the time base with the sampling rate which represents the maximum acquisition speed.
 Time base is always expressed in seconds.

 In practical terms, this means that a cycler with a time base of one second will not be able to reproduce a fast profile used for battery testing in real-life conditions.
-It also means that some essential information may be lost due to its slowness (see time base article in this Newsletter).
+It also means that some essential information may be lost due to its slowness (see time base article).
 Therefore, if a user profile changes rapidly, an instrument with slow time base will not be able to react quickly enough.

 Temperature stability: Don’t let temperature influence your results